Continued use of this site denotes agreement to these rules. Any story/account found in violation is liable to removal by staff

 Everyone loves movies, right?
 Unfortunately, writing a fan fiction based on a movie you just saw or bearing the same title is not allowed as it infringes on the rights of the studio, etc. Movies may serve as an inspiration for a story, but simple inserting Harry Potter characters into an already existing movie plot is not acceptable.

 A lot of authors choose to include song lyrics in their stories.
 While this is permissible, certain restrictions do apply.
-First, credit must always be given to the artist who performs the song.
-This can appear directly after the lyrics or in an author’s note at the beginning or end of the chapter.
-A story that includes all the lyrics of a song must be labeled as a songfic and follow proper songfic format.
+First, credit must always be given to the artist who performs or has written the song.
+This can appear directly after the lyrics, or in an author’s note at the beginning or end of the chapter.
+If copyright has lapsed on a song, all lyrics may be included.
+A story that includes all the lyrics of a song with lapsed copyright must be labeled as a songfic and follow proper songfic format.
 This includes breaking the lyrics up and using them throughout the chapter.
 An example of a properly formatted songfic can be found under the Staff Tutorials.
-Non-songfics may contain no more than 3-4 lines of lyrics per chapter.
+A song that is in copyright may not use any more than a maximum of 4 lines of the song.
+Non-songfics may contain no more than 4 lines of lyrics per chapter.
 Please keep in mind that we do not allow karaoke-style fics on this site.
-Characters may not sing more than 3-4 lines of lyrics per chapter, regardless of whether or not the story is labeled as a songfic.
+Characters may not sing more than 4 lines of lyrics per chapter, regardless of whether or not the story is labeled as a songfic.

 Poetry & Quoting

-We have a "Three Line" rule at HPFF.
-This means that you may use no more three lines of any poetry, interview, quotes, etc., per chapter and you must credit the material directly to the original author.
+We have a "Four Line" rule at HPFF.
+This means that you may use a maximum of four lines of any poetry, interview, quotes, etc., per chapter and you must credit the material directly to the original author.
 Please note, this also applies to the original Harry Potter novels and movies.

 It is not uncommon for authors to feel the need to paraphrase copyrighted content, particularly as it appears in the original Harry Potter books and movies.
 That said, slightly altered quotes still count as quotes and therefore must adhere to the “Three Line” rule, as well as be properly cited (book/author or movie/production company).
 Paraphrasing can also refer to recounting plot points from other stories in an authors’ own words (for example, an author having Harry recount to Ginny his adventures in destroying the Horcruxes by summarizing the main events in Harry Potter and the Deathly Hallows).
 While this is allowed, please keep in mind that this site only accepts original material.
 Simply retelling Harry Potter and the Chamber of Secrets but changing Harry’s name to John Smith is not allowed.
 The staff has the final say on determining if a story contains too much copyrighted material.